Mahalibeh Castle: History

-The castle was built in the 11th century by the Bani Alahmar tribe.
-In 1031, it was occupied by Niketas of Mistheia of the Byzantine empire.
-In 1118, it was occupied by Crusaders, led by Roger of Salerno.
-The castle suffered many fights and damages, and finally surrendered to Saladdin in 1188, namely to his son Alzaher Alghazi in 1194.
-In 1269, it was restored by Baibars.
-In 1280, it was under the control of Sunqur al-Ashqar, before being retaken by Qalawun in 1285.
+The castle was built in the 11th century by the princely Banu'l-Ahmar family.
+In 1031, the tribe surrendered it to Niketas of Mistheia of the Byzantine Empire.
+In 1118, it was occupied by the Crusaders, led by Roger of Salerno.
+The castle suffered many clashes and damages, and finally surrendered to Saladin in 1188, namely to his son al-Zahir Ghazi, in 1194.
+In 1269, it was restored by the Mamluk sultan Baybars.
+In 1280, it was under the control of the Mamluk rebel emir Sunqur al-Ashqar, before being retaken by Sultan Qalawun in 1285.
 In 1408, a strong earthquake considerably damaged the castle, and it was abandoned.

+Under Ottoman rule, at least during the early 17th century, the castle was used by the authorities to store grain and rice belonging to the state.
+By the early 18th century, the castle had become identified with the Muhalaba or (Mahalibeh), an Alawite tribal grouping predominant in the area, which also became referred to as the Muhalaba in Ottoman government records.

-The castle is damaged totally but it is being restored now.
+The castle is substantially damaged but was being restored as of 2018.
 The outer walls surround the bulk massive of the castle.
 There are cisterns, underground rooms, and remnants of premises in the middle, plus some arches and towers are visible.
 The only attaching section to the surrounding land is through a southern piece of connecting lane, where the road goes.

-The castle is reached through paved road via Qardaha from the west and Jawbat Burghal from the east.
+The castle is accessed through a paved road via Qardaha from the west and Jawbat Burghal from the east.